Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Molecular Dynamics simulations of Carbon Plasmas

-The key finding of these comparisons is that the QSPs can apparently provide a semi-quantitative description of the EOS of the carbon plasma across a broad range of conditions, but that the efficacy of these potentials breaks down as the K-shell fills.
-This approach could therefore be used as a high efficiency method for examining EOS at high temperature.
-Furthermore, we suspect that it should be applicable to the difficult problem of predicting the high-T EOS of complex mixtures of different elements, provided that each element is sufficiently well ionized.
+The key finding of these comparisons is that the QSPs can apparently provide a reasonable description of the EOS of the carbon plasma across a broad range of conditions, but that the efficacy of these potentials breaks down as the K-shell fills.
+This approach could therefore be used as a high efficiency method for examining EOS at high temperature, particularly as a point of comparison with restricted PIMC simulations.
+In fact, the differences in pressure reported in this study are similar in magnitude with those reported in comparisons between restricted PIMC and several density functional theory approaches in recent EOS development studies.\cite{Zhang2018,Zhang2019,Zhang2020} Furthermore, this method should be applicable to the difficult problem of predicting the high-T EOS of complex mixtures of different elements, provided that each element is sufficiently well ionized.
 The breakdown of the QSPs corresponds to the regime at which a more detailed quantum description of the bound state electrons must be incorporated into the electronic structure, and hence where a quantum simulation method is more appropriate.
 One way to extend the QSPs to lower temperatures is by making use of an effective charge state ($Z^*$), which only includes the free electrons, to compute the QSPs from the Slater sum, while others have incorporated bound electrons via a modified form of the the Deutsch potential.\cite{Johnson2024} These approaches are similar to the frozen-core approximation in density functional theory and should provide a reasonable description in situations where the subsystem of bound electrons is sufficiently separated, either energetically or spatially, from the effective free electrons so that full quantum exchange and correlation between the bound electrons and free electrons, and/or between the bound electrons associated with multiple nuclei, need not be considered.
 In practice, this corresponds to conditions of sufficiently low density and/or high temperature to meet these conditions, which are generally described by Eq.~\ref{validline}.